TCMI: a non-parametric mutual-dependence estimator for multivariate continuous distributions: Baseline adjustment

-Feature selection (Eq.~\ref{eq:feature_selection}) is an optimization problem that either requires a non-convex dependence measure or additional criteria to judge the optimality of a feature set \cite{YuPrincipe:2019}.
-Measures based on mutual information do not meet either requirement (cf. Eq.~\ref{eq:monotonicity_information_theory}).
-However, mutual information can be turned into a convex measure by relating the strength of a dependence with the dependence of the same set of features under the independence assumption of random variables \cite{VinhEppsEtAl:2009,VinhEppsEtAl:2010}.
-This is because for a limited number of samples, independent variables tend to appear related to each other and can therefore be used to adjust (cumulative) mutual information.
+Such a transformation is always possible and effectively removes the implicit range dependence of variables from the fraction of cumulative information in the computation.

-\subsection{Baseline adjustment}
+\section{Baseline adjustment}

-The limited availability of data makes it in practice challenging to estimate or calculate dependencies on empirical estimators.
-For example, empirical estimators need to assign a value (dependence score) close to zero for statistical independent features and a score close to one for functional dependent features.
-However, it is known that empirical estimators for mutual information never reach the theoretical maximum (functional dependence) or minimum (statistical independence), respectively and that mutual information tends to assign stronger dependencies for larger subsets of features regardless of the underlying relationship \cite{FoucheBoehm:2019}.
-If the relevance of feature's subset cannot be evaluated directly by the information value, we need a baseline to actually compare dependence measures between subsets and different sizes of feature sets.
-One solution is to estimate the relevance of a feature subset by an adjusted measure,
+The limited availability of data makes it challenging to estimate or calculate dependencies on empirical estimators.
+Because measures are meant to provide a comparison mechanism, empirical estimators need to assign a value (dependence score) close to zero for statistical independent variables and a score close to one for functional dependent variables.
+However, empirical estimators based on mutual information are known to never reach their theoretical maximum (functional dependence) or minimum (statistical independence), respectively, and are known to assign stronger dependences for larger sets of variables regardless of the underlying relationship \citep{FoucheBoehm:2019,FoucheMazankiewiczEtAl:2021,VinhEppsEtAl:2009,VinhEppsEtAl:2010}.
+Consequently, measures based on mutual information have a considerable inherent bias and therefore may incorrectly identify variables as relevant that are not related to an output $Y$.
+To actually compare dependence measures between subsets and different sizes of variable sets, an adjustment to mutual information is necessary.
+One solution to estimate the relevance of a set of variables $X$ and $Y$ is to compare the relevance of a variable $X$ and an output $Y$ to the mean $\hat{\mathcal E}_0$ of an empirical estimator $\hat{\mathcal E}$,

-where the relevance $\mathcal Q$ of a feature subset $X$ and the output vector $Y$ is compared with the relevance $\mathcal Q_0$ under the independence assumption of random variables \cite{VinhEppsEtAl:2009,VinhEppsEtAl:2010}.
-It requires that the adjustment term vanishes for large number of sample data $\mathcal Q_0(Y; X) \to 0$ as $n \to \infty$ and becomes zero if features are proportional to the output, $\mathcal Q_0(Y; X) \to 0$ as $X \to Y$.
-While the baseline adjustment for mutual information has already been addressed \cite{VinhEppsEtAl:2009,VinhEppsEtAl:2010,RomanoBaileyEtAl:2014,MandrosBoleyEtAl:2017}, we define the baseline adjustment for empirically cumulative mutual information as follows,